 See Related: Best Things to Do in Southern Minnesota

 Minnesota is home to many vineyards and wineries that only a full road trip can do justice to.

 The most popular of these are located on the Great River Road Wine Trail, a chain of 11 different wineries that spans Minnesota, Iowa, and Wisconsin.
 4 of the 11 wineries are located within Minnesota state lines and span the southern part of the state.

-Start the trip at the Cannon River Winery in Cannon Falls, a small town in the Sogn Valley outside of Minneapolis.
-They offer an extensive menu of wines that are grown on over 40 acres of land.
-They have award-winning wines to sample as well as food options.
+Start the trip at the Cannon River Winery in Cannon Falls, a small town in the Sogn Valley outside Minneapolis.
+They offer an extensive menu of wines grown on over 40 acres of land.
+They have award-winning wines to sample, as well as food options.

 Next up is the Falconer Vineyards & Winery, a beautiful spot in Red Wing with wine tastings, wood-fired pizza, and a “Music in the Vines” concert series.

-Take Highway 61 south to Winona, a town that sits on the Mississippi River, to visit Garvin Heights Vineyards.
-This winery has been in business since 2006 that prides itself on being a place for gathering and social events.
+Take Highway 61 south to Winona, a town on the Mississippi River, to visit Garvin Heights Vineyards.
+This winery has been in business since 2006 and prides itself on being a place for gatherings and social events.

 The last stop on the Grand River Road Wine Trail is the Riverview Vineyard & Winery in La Crescent.
 The winery has a selection of 10 different wines and has breathtaking views of the Mississippi River.

 Another popular wine trail that would make a great road trip for a girl’s weekend or bachelorette party is the Upper St. Croix Wine Trail.
 This self-guided trail contains four wineries, 3 of which reside in Minnesota.